French Prepositions

 To be dressed in black / wearing jeans

-French Preposition Par:
+French Preposition Par

 Nous passons par la porte.